WebDevIsac/Photoify/README.md

 - You can add and edit your profile bio.

+- You can edit your email and password.

 - You can upload, edit and delete posts.

 - You can follow and unfollow other users.

 - You can like other users posts, and yes for all those self loving people out there: You can also like your own posts.

+- And if you accidentally liked a post you can ofcourse unlike it.

 ### The criterias for the assignment: